Artist Statement – Rachael Ashley

 By Rachael Ashley

-In this self-portrait series, Archetypes Within, I explore the complex relationship between femininity, identity, and the archetypes that shape our collective unconscious.
-Drawing from Carl Jung's theories on archetypes and Joseph Campbell's Hero’s Journey, my work examines the nuanced roles women play in both mythological and modern contexts.
-I question the pervasive narratives of femininity that have been passed down through history, asking how these archetypes manifest in popular culture and, more personally, within my own identity.
+Archetypes Within is a self-portrait series exploring the complex relationship between femininity, identity, and the archetypes that shape our collective unconscious.
+Drawing on Carl Jung’s theories and Joseph Campbell’s work on the Hero’s Journey, I examine the roles women play in myth, culture, and personal experience, questioning inherited narratives of femininity.